aseerintiser/NotesApp/README.md

 -User login/register

--Take notes and mark them as checked that is completed
+-Take notes and mark the completed ones as checked

 -Edit notes